 Disclosure: brianvanderwaal.com is supported by our users.
 Some of the links in this article may be affiliate links, which can compensate me at no cost to you if you decide to make a purchase.

 In the battle of Coursera vs Udemy, which is better?
 This is a question that many people have asked me.
-So I have written this blog to answer this question, based on more than 17 years experience giving information, advice and guidance on education and training.
+So I have written this blog to answer this question, based on more than 18 years of experience giving information, advice and guidance on education and training.

 Coursera and Udemy both offer a wide variety of courses, but which is the best online course provider for you?
-To help you decide which online education platform is best for you, I put the two online course platforms head-to-head and analyze the offerings of each company.
-In this blog post, I will compare, contrast and review Coursera and Udemy.
+To help you decide which online education platform is best for you, I put the two online course platforms head-to-head and analyse the offerings of each company.
+I will compare, contrast, and review Coursera and Udemy in this blog post.

 Coursera vs Udemy: A Brief Overview